Extent of force indeterminacy in packings of frictional rigid disks

 We note that local force indeterminacies can be seen everywhere in our packings.
 This is in contrast to what has been reported in Ref.~\cite{Unger05}, where in case of large friction undetermined contacts formed localized clusters while contact forces in the rest of the packing became uniquely determined.
 Such localization is absent in the present study.
 We think that this difference originates from the different boundary conditions.
 In \cite{Unger05} the forces were kept fixed at the boundary which furthers the formation of a fully determined region.
 This is not the case here, where we prescribe only the global pressure.

 {\em Conclusion -- } In this paper we presented the numerical results of the measurement of force indeterminacy in packings of frictional hard disks.
 We quantified the global force indeterminacy $\eta$ of the packing with different methods and systematically studied the effect of interparticle friction coefficient. $\eta$ depends nonmonotonically on friction.
 We showed that the extent of force indeterminacy has an important influence on the mechanical response properties of the material.

-The indeterminacy was also studied locally by measuring the interval of possible contact forces at individual contacts.
-We investigated the probability distribution of the intervals $P(\Delta F_n)$ and the spatial distribution of the local indeterminacies.
-We found nonmonotonic friction dependence in the shape of $P(\Delta F_n)$ and also in the correlation with contact forces.
-We observed significant correlation between the spatial pattern of the force-indeterminacy and force chains for intermediate frictions, however, the correlation disappeared in the large friction limit.
+The indeterminacy was also studied locally at the level of individual contacts.
+As a consequence, we observed a nonmonotonic influence of the friction on the shape of the solution set.
+Small and large values of the friction coefficient enhance the relative weight of extreme dimensions and lead to a more elongated solution set in the force space.
+We found significant correlation between the spatial pattern of the force-indeterminacy and force chains for intermediate friction, however, the correlation disappeared in the large friction limit.

 {\em Acknowledgments -- } We acknowledge support by grants No.~OTKA T049403, No.~OTKA PD073172 and by the Bolyai Janos Scholarship of the Hungarian Academy of Sciences.